 Because it is so much easier for food to stick to teeth with braces, it’s important that wearers brush their teeth after every meal as regularly as possible.
 Twice a day is usually suitable for people without braces, but those undergoing orthodontic treatment will need to increase their frequency of brushing.
 This may mean bringing a toothbrush to school or work and visiting the bathroom there to clean your teeth.
 A child can keep a toothbrush in their lunchbox or locker for easier access, and some people find keeping a spare toothbrush in their desk at work is more convenient than bringing one everyday.

 Keeping teeth clean while they are being transformed with braces is a vitally important step along the road to a healthier mouth.
 Brushing and flossing should be maintained regularly throughout the months or years spent in braces so that it isn’t just a beautiful smile that’s unveiled eventually, but a wholly healthy mouth.
-Your dentist or orthodontist can be a great asset in helping you or your child learn how to continue taking good care of your teeth while wearing braces, and it’s important to remember that asking questions is the best way to learn!
+Your orthodontist or dentist in Shorewood Il can be a great asset in helping you or your child learn how to continue taking good care of your teeth while wearing braces, and it’s important to remember that asking questions is the best way to learn!

 If you have questions about your oral health routine while in braces, or to schedule a routine appointment, give us a call at Advanced Family Dental & Orthodontics today!
 Our Shorewood, Frankfort and Lockport dentists are always ready to guide you towards optimal oral health.